Layering Living Room Decor

 I can’t seem to decide on styles, so I just mix them all together.
 A large painting of a cow (farmhouse style) is next to a milk glass collection (vintage and cottage style).

 If I miss the cow painting, then why hide it in the closet?
 If I like my little collections of milk glass and vintage bottles placed underneath, the cow doesn’t mind.
+The styles can enhance one another, or provide a needed contrast.

 If you can’t find a piece of furniture tall enough for what you need, then pile things up until you reach the level you want.
+Maybe one piece of decor looks somewhat abandoned in its space, so you could lean another piece against it until it overlaps, changing the look entirely.

 Maybe two paintings leaning close together seem to need just a little something.
 Slip something unexpected between them like a wood cutting board as you’re layering living room decor.